SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 * Case studies of common organizational impediments.
 * Case studies of successful and unsuccessful attempts to introduce Scrum/Agile to organizations.

+NOTE: Detailed Q&A and some advanced topics are handled after class.
+Consider allowing for the afterparty in your schedule.
+{: .notice}

 The class contains individual and group knowledge tests that precede the ScrumAlliance's online test.

-Better prepared groups are able to spend more time on the advanced topics.
+{: .notice--danger}

 ----